 While grocery shopping at our local food co-op last Saturday, I ran into an old friend.
 He told me that he’d been walking the aisles in a daze of fear, wondering how much hydrogen peroxide to stock up on for the coming pandemic.
-Our conversation seemed to calm him down, but later I wondered how many other parents were so terrified.
+Our conversation seemed to calm him down, but later I wondered how many others were so terrified.

-The deceptive thing about fear is that, because of the biochemical response that initiates it, at first it feels exciting.
+The deceptive thing about fear is that, because of the biochemical response that initiates fear, at first it feels exciting.
 In our stressful society, we become accustomed to the high of this adrenaline rush and think it normal.
 But it’s not.
 In fact, when our experiences regularly trigger the release of adrenaline, fear can kill us.

 When we are fearful or anxious, our muscles need more oxygen and glucose, which means that our heart pumps faster and our blood pressure rises.
-Cortisol is one of the hormones involved in this process; prolonged high levels of it in the bloodstream can damage the heart, contribute to obesity (especially of the gut), and weaken the immune system.
+Cortisol is one of the hormones involved in this process.
+Prolonged high levels of it in the bloodstream can damage the heart, contribute to obesity (especially of the gut), and weaken the immune system.

 Not only is fear bad for our health, it colors our perception of reality.
 While we like to think that reality is an objective fact, we actually see the world not as it is, but as we are.
 That’s why everything looks bad when we’re depressed, and wonderful when we’re happy.
 Beliefs come from information we have learned and experiences we have had.
 Conscious or unconscious, our beliefs determine our biology and our behavior.
 We might even have unconscious fears from something we learned as toddlers—childhood programming becomes adult habits of perception and belief.

-So our experiences shape our perceptions, which in turn create our beliefs.
+Our experiences shape our perceptions, which in turn create our beliefs.
 Our beliefs then reinforce our perceptions, because we now see the world through the filter of these beliefs.
 Unfortunately, even erroneous beliefs can be self-reinforcing.
 If we believe the world is a fearful place, for example, we may see other people as distrustful.
 If, on the other hand, we see the world as benevolent, we may expect people to be friendly and helpful.
 Some would say that we even create our experiences by our perceptions and beliefs.

 Often, when we’re afraid, we feel intimidated and act before we’re ready.
 But during such hard times, it’s more important than ever to act only when mind and heart are in alignment.
-And when we feel gripped by fear, one way out is to communicate directly and act immediately to alleviate the fear.
+However, when we feel gripped by fear, one way out is to communicate directly and act immediately to alleviate the fear.

 Fear is often accompanied by worry, but worry is absent when we’re lost in the moment—so it’s helpful to cultivate practices and thinking that help us maintain a moment-by-moment focus.
 Meditation, yoga, biofeedback, and visualization are such practices.